- Immunoelectron microscopy (IEM)

 Correlative Light and Electron Microscopy (CLEM)

 Correlative light and electron microscopy (CLEM) is the integration of two microscopy techniques, Electron Microscopy (EM) and Light Microscopy (LM), performed on the same sample and the same field of view, utilizing the strengths of each method while simultaneously reducing their individual weaknesses.

-Electron Microscopy Unit in Helsinki BioImaging specializes in CLEM and offers it as a service.
+Electron Microscopy Unit at the University of Helsinki specializes in CLEM and offers it as a service to Euro-BioImaging users.

 Optical Projection Tomography (OPT)

 Optical Projection Tomography (OPT) is in many ways the optical equivalent of X-ray Computed Tomography (CT) or the medical CT scan.
 OPT differs in the way that it generally uses ultraviolet, visible, and near-infrared photons as opposed to X-ray photons.
 However, essential mathematics and reconstruction algorithms used for OPT and CT are similar.

 Biocenter Oulu specializes in OPT and offers this technology as a service to Euro-BioImaging users.

 Light Sheet Fluorescence Microscopy (LSFM)/Selective Plane Illumination Microscopy (SPIM)